missjwo/wp-community-uk-slack/README.md

 ###1.
 Get a chat.wordpress.org email address
 1. Before beginning, you need a WordPress.org account.
 If you haven't got one, head to https://wordpress.org/support/register.php and sign up for an account.
 2. When this is done, visit https://chat.wordpress.org, and half way down, under **Joining the WordPress team on Slack**, you will find a link to be invited to the [Make WordPress Slack team](https://WordPress.slack.com).
-Click on "I understand.
-Please send me an invite." (if you understand all above).
+3. Click on **I understand.
+Please send me an invite.** (if you understand all above).
-3. An email will be sent to you.
-Follow the instructions in the email to create your account for Make WordPress Slack team - The home of all discussions on contributing to the WordPress project.
+4. An email will be sent to you.
+5. Follow the instructions in the email to create your account for Make WordPress Slack team - The home of all discussions on contributing to the WordPress project.
-4. You'll be dropped into the Make WordPress Slack team.
+6. You'll be dropped into the Make WordPress Slack team.
 From there you can join channels based on where you want to [contribute to WordPress](https://make.wordpress.org) (by clicking on the left hand side under "Channels").

 ###2.
 Sign up for an account on wp-community-uk.slack.com
 Now armed with your chat.wordpress.org email address, you can sign up for access to the UK community team.